tarantool/doc/doc/reference/reference_sql/sql.rst

 |br|

-ALTER is used to change a table's name or to add new constraints or to drop old constraints.
+ALTER is used to change a table's name or a table's constraints.

 Examples: